Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/validator_epoch_commitments.md

 ## Overview

 This document defines the rules and lifecycle for epoch-level validator commitments.
 Validators in the AST network must commit their stake and performance to fixed-duration validation epochs.
-Each epoch operates as a checkpoint for eligibility, performance assessment, and reward allocation.
+Each epoch operates as a checkpoint for eligibility, performance assessment, and payment allocation.

 Epoch commitments are strictly binding once confirmed and are managed through the Epoch Scheduler component of AST.